Support for Tourette Disorder

 Many people with Tourette disorder do not need medication to suppress tics.
 However, other associated conditions, such as obsessive–compulsive disorder, anxiety, and attention deficit hyperactivity disorder can persist into adulthood, and medication may be needed on a long-term basis to treat people with these conditions.

-Specialists at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.
+Specialists at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.

 Adults with Tourette disorder who have severe tics that aren’t adequately controlled with medication or behavioral therapy are encouraged to meet with our neurologists to explore other treatment options.